brummer10/Ratatouille.lv2/README.md

 When you've loaded a second model, the "Blend" control will blend between the two models and mix them to simulate your specific tone.

+The "Delay" control could add a small delay to the second model to overcome phasing issues, or to add some color/reverb to the sound.

 To round up your sound you can load two Impulse Response Files and mix them to your needs.

 Ratatouille.lv2 supports resampling when needed to match the expected sample rate of the